Merry Christmas, Alex Cross: Sequels

 Merry Christmas, Alex Cross is followed by Alex Cross, Run and Cross My Heart.
-Alex Cross, Run was released February 18, 2013 in Hardcover while paperback edition was released July 30, 2013.
-Cross My Heart was released in Hardcover and audio on November 25, 2013.
+Alex Cross, Run was released on February 18, 2013 in hardcover, while the paperback edition was released on July 30, 2013.
+Cross My Heart was released in hardcover and audio on November 25, 2013.

 Release

 The book is the nineteenth novel of the series, and was released on November 12, 2012.
 However, in some countries, the book was released in late 2011.
 The book's first 18 chapters can be read at multiple websites, including Patterson's own website: JamesPatterson.com.
 The paperback edition of Merry Christmas is expected to be released in 2014.

 Additional notes

 The book is a direct sequel to Kill Alex Cross, with a similar plot – featuring Hala from the previous installment – but does feature new characters, new elements, and a few other story lines.
 Subsequently, the book was released to mixed to positive reviews.
 Many fans were critical of the previous installment but nevertheless, mostly all "loyal" fans read the new "one."
 The book's sequel, Alex Cross, Run was initially set for a September 2013 release date.
 However, near the end of 2012 – in December – the book was set for a new release date.
 Its new release of February 18, 2013 was confirmed by author James Patterson at his own official website.
 The new book's first two chapters can be read at the official website.
-The first 20 chapters may be released at Patterson's web site as well.
+The first 20 chapters may be released at Patterson's website as well.